|Law Summary||2003 Verpakkingsverordening Productschap Dranken ("Packaging Management Decree")|

 Return Rates:

-The deposit system in the Netherlands is voluntary; producers and importers are not required to register bottles in the deposit system.
+Previously, the deposit system in the Netherlands is voluntary; producers and importers are not required to register bottles in the deposit system.
 Some retailers have elected to establish their own deposit system; Aldi partially refunds deposits, and Lidi does not reimburse deposits.
+According to the Netherlands Return Packaging Foundation (Stichting Retourverpakkingen NL), only one company was using refillable PET bottles as of late 2018.

 The system uses return-to-retail.
 About 11% of redemption is manual, and 89% uses automated systems (reverse vending machines/RVMs).